wellcomecollection/ingest-inspector/README.md

 The storage service has a JSON API which is protected by OAuth.
 Providing read-only access to the ingests data in a web app is easier than doing OAuth negotiation yourself.

+The ingests data isn't sensitive, so we don't need authentication in front of it.
+It mostly contains user-facing messages from the storage service, or an identifier used by one of Wellcome's catalogue databases.
+The user-facing messages can be seen in the publicly-available source code, and the identifiers don't encode any sensitive information.

 ## Features